The best views over Dubrovnik and where to catch them (largely) for free

 The public basketball court below the Minčeta Tower - probably the best views within the Old Town

-And if you think Dubrovnik is suffering from too much love, check out these other Dalmatian coastal cities that have stunning Old Towns and UNESCO Sites to match.
+There is no denying it.
+Dubrovnik gets crowded.
+If you want a quieter, more authentic experience follow our five simple tips to avoid the tourist crowds.
+And if you think Dubrovnik is suffering from too much love, check out these other Dalmatian coastal cities with stunning Old Towns and UNESCO Sites.

 #2 – Foundry Museum